惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Geralt is powerful, so the power fantasy is strong.
 Credit: CD Projekt Red

-You may feel differently, but it’s that journey, not its destination, that matters to me.
+You may feel differently, but it’s the journey, not its destination, that matters to me.

 The value of knowing what you like

-On gaming subreddits, you’ll often see folks lamenting the state of things in Twitch/YouTube/TikTok/Instagram world.
+On gaming subreddits, you’ll often see folks lamenting the state of things in the Twitch/YouTube/TikTok/Instagram side of the community.
 There’s a strong sentiment that people who play games no longer form their own opinions, as they’re just parroting what influencers think.

 I think there’s some truth to this, though it’s more complicated than just, “influencer says this, so I believe it too.”
 There are deeper social dynamics around community belonging and algorithms at play.
 But the point I want to make here is that this phenomenon is not entirely new.
 As long as there has been gaming media, there have been anointed games that everyone who’s part of the club is expected to like.